Open access at the Nature Portfolio

 - Developing new OA journals to support the growing need for rigorous OA journals, including the Nature Partner Journals in collaboration with preeminent scientists, and our Communications journal series.

-Nature and the Nature research journals will be the first highly selective journals to offer their authors an immediate OA publishing option in this way.
+Nature and the Nature research journals are the first highly selective journals to offer their authors an immediate OA publishing option in this way.
 With more than 280 professional in-house Editors, more than 50,000 submissions each year, and an acceptance rate of less than 10%, the exceptional research in these journals has a profound effect on the disciplines to which it relates and the wider world.
 Research published in Nature and the Nature research journals is cited on average around 12 times more and downloaded by institutional users around 34 times more than papers in a typical journal.
 Find out more about the Nature research journals

 Guided OA pilot